watir/watirbook/link.md

 ## Index

+### Explicit Index

 If you have no other way, but you know the link's position on the page, you could use it's `index`.
 In this example, it is the first link.

+    browser.link(:index => 0).flash
+    => 10

     browser.link(:index => 0).click
+    => []

+    browser.back
+    => ""

+Do you see anything strange in the above code?
+Take a look.
+I will wait.

+Maybe you have noticed that this is the first time we did not use a string (double quotes around the text, remember?) or a regular expression (slashes around the text).
+We have used just the number one.
+Such numbers are called integers.
+Watir uses integers only with `index`.

 Please note that watir and watir-webdriver gems counts from 0 (0, 1, 2...).
 That is called zero-based indexing.
 Safariwatir counts from 1 (1, 2, 3...).
 That is called one-based indexing.
 (Watir gem used one-based indexing until versinon 2.0.)
 It is usual in programming that the first element is the number zero (hence zero-based indexing).

-Do you see anything strange in the above code?
-Take a look.
-I will wait.

-Maybe you have noticed that this is the first time we did not use a string (double quotes around the text, remember?) or a regular expression (slashes around the text).
-We have used just the number one.
-Such numbers are called integers.
-Watir uses integers only with `:index`.
+### Implicit Index

+This will do the same thing.

+    browser.link.flash
+    => 10

+    browser.link.click
+    => []

+    browser.back
+    => ""

+So, if you do not provide any arguments to `link` method, it will just click the first link it finds.